GoogleChrome/developer.chrome.com/site/en/blog/google-summer-of-code-and-chrome-extensions/index.md

 1. Choose an idea that suits you: In my opinion, when looking for ideas, interest should be your priority, followed by skills.
 This strategy will allow you to maintain enthusiasm throughout the contribution process.
 2. Quality over quantity: You can submit many proposals to increase the chances of being accepted for GSoC.
 However, I believe that quality is probably more critical because human energy is limited.
 Focusing on two or three ideas may be more helpful in the end.
-3. Don't be afraid of new things: Don't hesitate to try new technologies you haven't experienced before in a project.
+3. Don't be afraid of new things: Don't hesitate to try technologies you haven't worked with in a project.
 You have nearly a month of community bonding to familiarize yourself with unfamiliar technologies and a whole summer to implement them.
 Just go for it!
 4. Get acquainted with the project in advance: For example, read through development documentation, look at previous commit history and issues, and skim through past pull requests.
 Getting an overall understanding of the project in advance will help you write a more comprehensive proposal.
 5. Maintain communication: Regularly communicate with your mentor, and don't hesitate to ask questions when confronting problems, whether before applying or after being accepted.
 Most mentors are willing to help you solve problems; this way, they can also keep track of your progress.

-Thank you for reading!
+Thank you for reading.